shoebsmk/Flutter-chat-claude/chat_app/README.md

    - Copy the contents into Supabase → SQL Editor → New query
    - Run the script to add `avatar_url`, `bio`, and `updated_at` columns
    - This also creates the `profile-pictures` storage bucket with proper policies

+5. **Image and File Attachment Setup:**
+   - Ensure message attachments are supported by your database schema
+   - The `messages` table should have columns: `message_type`, `file_url`, `file_name`, `file_size`
+   - Create a `message-attachments` storage bucket in Supabase Storage with:
+     - Public read access for viewing attachments
+     - Authenticated write access for uploading
+   - See your migration scripts or schema for exact column definitions

 5. **AI Command Feature Setup (Optional):**